Geely Yuanjing X3

-The Geely Yuanjing X3 is a subcompact CUV produced by Chinese manufacturer Geely.
+The Geely Yuanjing X3 is a subcompact CUV produced by Chinese manufacturer Geely Auto.
 An electric variant featuring a special color and trim redesign was rebadged as the Geometry EX3 or Kungfu Cow under the Geometry brand from 2021.

 Overview

 The Geely Yuanjing X3 was revealed in July 2017, and debuted in Q3 2017.
 The Yuanjing X3 was formerly known as the Yuanjing V3 during development, and was renamed prior to launch to fit into the later confirmed Geely Yuanjing crossover product series slotting between the Geely Yuanjing X1 and Geely Yuanjing X6.

-The Yuanjing X3 is based on the Geely Englon SC5-RV from 2011 to 2014, and utilizes the same engine, a 1.5 liter engine previously producing 94hp for the Englon SC5-RV.
+The Yuanjing X3 is based on the Geely Englon SC5-RV from 2011 to 2014, and utilizes the same engine, a 1.5 liter engine previously producing 94 hp for the Englon SC5-RV.
 The same 1.5 liter engine was tuned up to 102 hp and mated to a 5-speed manual gearbox or a 4-speed automatic gearbox.

-Geely Yuanjing X3 Pro and Maple X3 Pro
+Geely Yuanjing X3 Pro

 A facelift was launched in April 2021 called the Yuanjing X3 Pro.
-The X3 Pro update is powered by a 1.5-litre engine producing 109hp and mated to a CVT gearbox.
+The X3 Pro update is powered by a 1.5-liter engine producing 102 hp and mated to a CVT gearbox.
 The Yuanjing X3 Pro was also rebadged and launched in May 2022 as the Maple X3 Pro as the first pure gasoline-powered vehicle under the relaunched Maple brand.